 You’ve finished your book and you’re eager to get it into the hands of your readers, of course.
-But before you publish and list your book for sale, take the time to get your metadata in shape.
+But before you publish and list your book for sale, whether it be on Amazon or the Blurb bookstore, take the time to get your metadata in shape.
 It can be the difference between being discovered by a new audience and readers never finding your book at all.

 What is metadata, anyway?